bananananer-joe/execution-of-justice-dramaturgy/src/site/notes/Context/Queer Culture in San Francisco/San Francisco.md

 Gay culture flourished, and the government began to crack down.
 Homosexuality became the next public target after
 #### 1879 Time Capsule

 A time capsule had been buried in front of a statue in Washington Square with the instructions to open in 100 years.
 On April 22, 1979, [[Cast/Main Figures/Dianne Feinstein\|Dianne Feinstein]] opened the capsule and revealed the contents[^5].
-Amidst [temperence tracts](https://cdm17521.contentdm.oclc.org/digital/collection/temperance), newspapers, and photographs was a pamphlet titled *The Great Geysers of California, and How to Reach Them* by Laura De Force Gordon.
+Amidst [temperence tracts](https://cdm17521.contentdm.oclc.org/digital/collection/temperance), newspapers, and photographs was a pamphlet titled *"The Great Geysers of California, and How to Reach Them"* by Laura De Force Gordon, with a note reading:

 > *If this little book should see the light after its 100 years of entombment, I would like its readers to know that the author was a [[Terms/Lesbianism\|lover of her own sex]] and devoted the best years of her life in striving for the political equality and social and moral elevation of women.*